DerBrunoIR/CourseGraph/README.md

 From the `442` course I planed to scrape `47` failed due to variations in the HTML structure.
 The list of missing courses can be found at `./Inforamtik/24_8_30/missing_hrefs.csv`.

+The following data points are collected either as unstructed text or html tabels for each scraped course:
+- url, title, id, responsible person, validity, default language
+- content, learning outcomes, registration precedure, requirements
+- duration, max num participants, exam type, credis, is graded
+- faculty, institute, related programs

+Data points are either collected directly or together with their description.
+By checking for the description content it can be ensured that indeed the right data has been scraped.

+This is usefull because it can be automated.
+**Only** the requirement and title field has been verified until now.

 ## 2. translating course requirements into edges
 A course description contains a requirements section where the course author describes what skills are desired for this course.